Berkshire shares dip on Buffett cancer news

-Buffett said on Tuesday that his illness was in Stage 1 and "is not remotely life-threatening or even debilitating in any meaningful way.
+Buffett said on Tuesday that his illness was in Stage 1 and "is not remotely life-threatening or even debilitating in any meaningful way."
+[ID:nL2E8FHI4Z]

 A number of long-term Berkshire shareholders shrugged off the news, given Buffett's good prognosis and the succession planning Berkshire had already started.